janparaniak/add_dns/README.md

 12. **Create the IAM Role in the Target Account:**

-    - In the target account, got to IAM --> Roles and create an IAM role (e.g., `DNSManager`) with permission **AmazonRoute53FullAccess**.
+    - In the target account, got to IAM --> Roles and create an IAM role (`DNSManager`)
-    - Set the trusted entity type to **AWS account** and specify the Lambda’s account ID (899084202472).
-Press "Crete Role"
+    - Set the trusted entity type to **AWS account**, choose "Another AWS account" and specify Lambda’s account ID (899084202472).
+Click "Next"
+    - Add permission `AmazonRoute53FullAccess` and click "Next"
+    - Name Role to "DNSManager" and click "Create Role"
-    - Edit the Role trust policy to
+    - After creating the role, edit the trust relationship to
 ```
 {
     "Version": "2012-10-17",